-Now that you've been introduced to the types of common crises that businesses face and the strategies that are associated with specific circumstances, you can start putting your proactive crisis management in place.
-In addition, it always helps to think through future scenarios and examine how your team would respond and communicate to your customers in a time of crisis.
+Now that you've been introduced to the types of common crises that businesses face and the strategies that are associated with specific circumstances, you can start putting a proactive crisis management strategy in place.

 Editor's note: This post was originally published in February 2019 and has been updated for comprehensiveness.